(by Tricia Gunn. Written in July 2016)

 Back to my story...

-In one moment of time I saw reality, and what I saw I can never un-see.
+In one moment of time, a few years ago in an encounter with Jesus, I saw reality; and what I saw I can never un-see.
 I am my Beloved’s and He is mine.
 Nothing can ever separate me from His love.
 Never again will I be on-the-outside-looking-in.

 “If then you were raised with Christ, seek those things which are above, where Christ is, sitting at the right hand of God.
 Set your mind on things above, not on things on the earth.
 For you died, and your life is hidden with Christ in God.”
 (Colossians 3:1-3, NKJV)